BishalLakha/bishallakha.github.io/_posts/2023-02-13-general_intelligence.md

 layout: post
 title:  Generalization Ability as a Criteria of Intelligence
 date:   2023-02-13
-description: essay from Phil 497
+description: Essay from Phil 497 course at BSU
-tags: ai , essay
+tags: ai
-categories:
+categories: essay
 ---
 Intelligence is the ability of an agent to pursue and achieve a goal: be it by imitating humans and fooling them as in the Turing test (Haugeland, 1989,6)  or by understanding knowledge  (Haugeland, 1989,11).
 However, Chollet refuses the idea of goal-specific criteria for intelligence and proposes a new definition “The intelligence of a system is a measure of its skill-acquisition efficiency over a scope of tasks, with respect to priors, experience, and generalization difficulty.”
 (Chollet, 2019,27).
 I consider Chollet's definition of intelligence tackles vagueness and objection associated with the goal-specific definition of intelligence and provides better criteria for intelligence.